sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - global-attributes: The global-attributes group described in {{model-global-attributes}}.

-- directory (index 16): A directory item allows one or more directories to be defined in the file structure.
+- directory (index 16): A directory item allows child directory and file items to be defined within a directory hierarchy for the software component.

-- file (index 17): A file item that allows one or more files to be specified for a given location.
+- file (index 17): A file item allows details about a file to be provided for the software component.

-- process (index 18): Provides process (software component in execution) information for data that will show up in a devices process list.
+- process (index 18): A process item allows details to be provided about the runtime behavior of the software component, such as information that will appear in a process listing on a device.

-- resource (index 19): A set of items that can be used to provide arbitrary resource information about an application installed on in endpoint, or evidence collected from an endpoint.
+- resource (index 19): A resource item can be used to provide details about a resource expected to be found on an endpoint, or evidence collected related to the software component.

-- size (index 20): The size of the file in bytes.
+- size (index 20): The file's size in bytes.

-- file-version (index 21): The version of the file.
+- file-version (index 21): The file's version as reported by querying information on the file from the operating system.

-- key (index 22): A boolean indicator for when files or directories are considered important or required for the use of the software component referenced by the CoSWID.
-Typical key files or directories would be those which, if not available on an endpoint, would cause the software component not to execute or function properly.
-Key files or directories will typically be used to validate that the software component referenced by the CoSWID tag is actually installed on a specific endpoint.
+- key (index 22): A boolean value indicating if a file or directory is significant or required for the software component to execute or function properly.
+These are files or directories that can be used to affirmatively determine if the software component is installed on an endpoint.

-- location (index 23): The location where a file was found or can expected to be located.
-This text-string is intended to include the filename itself.
-This SHOULD be the relative path from the location represented by the root item or if the root item is omitted be relative to the location of the CoSWID tag.
+- location (index 23): The filesystem path where a file is expected to be located when installed or copied.
+This path SHOULD be relative to the location of the parent directory item, or if no parent is defined, the location MUST be relative to the location of the CoSWID tag.
+The location MUST not include a file's name, which is provided by the fs-name item.

-- fs-name (index 24): The file name or directory name without any path characters.
+- fs-name (index 24): The name of the directory or file without any path information.

-- root (index 25): A system-specific root folder that the location item is an offset from.
-If this is not specified the assumption is the root is the same folder as the location of the CoSWID tag.
-The text-string value represents a path expression relative to the CoSWID tag document location in the (composite) file-system hierarchy.
+- root (index 25): A filesystem-specific name for the root of the filesystem.
+The location item is considered relative to this location if specified.
+If not provided, the value provided by the location item is expected to be relative to its parent or the location of the CoSWID tag if no parent is provided.

-- path-elements (index 26): This group provides the ability to apply a directory structure to the path expressions for files defined in a payload or evidence items.
-This is done by allowing child directory and file items to be provided.
+- path-elements (index 26): This group provides the ability to define a directory structure for files defined in payload or evidence items.

-- process-name (index 27): The process name as it will be found in the endpoint's process table.
+- process-name (index 27): The software component's process name as it will appear in an endpoint's process list.

-- pid (index 28): The process ID for the process in execution that can be included in the process item as part of an evidence tag.
+- pid (index 28): The process ID identified for a running instance of the software component in the endpoint's process list.
+This is used as part of the evidence item.

-- type (index 29): The type of resource represented via a text-string (typically, registry-key, port or root-uri).
+- type (index 29): A string indicating the type of resource.

 - $$resource-collection-extension: This CDDL socket can be used to extend the resource-collection group model.
 This can be used to add new specialized types of resources.
 See {{model-extension}}.